kleinbottle/swanlotus/content/blogs/radians/radians.md

 ## Radians as angular measure

 We are now ready to define any angle $\theta$ in radians.
-The ratio of the length of the arc that subtends an angle of $\theta$ at the centre, to its radius, is the value of $\theta$ in radians.
+The ratio of the length $s$ of the arc that subtends an angle of $\theta$ at the centre, to its radius $r$, is the value of $\theta$ in radians.
 Succinctly, with reference to @fig:general, an angle in radians is _defined_ to be:
 $$
 \theta \triangleq \frac{\text{arc length}}{\text{radius}} = \frac{s}{r}.
 $${#eq:defrad}

 By dividing the arc length by the radius, we have in effect _normalized_ radian measure, and removed any trace of arbitrariness in its definition.
 And that is why we started out with @fig:radian, which dealt with a circle of radius one unit.

 Note that the value of $\theta$ is a ratio of two lengths and is therefore dimensionless in the sense of Physics.
-Although it may be considered a unitless _pure number_ [the SI units do define the radian as the SI unit of angular measure](https://en.wikipedia.org/wiki/Radian).
+Although it may be considered a unitless _pure number_ [the SI units do define the _radian_ as the _SI unit of angular measure_](https://en.wikipedia.org/wiki/Radian).

 In summary, we have the following: